MIRI Detector Readout FASTR1

 tools or package parameters.

 Nsample = 1 is a fixed parameter in the FASTR1 mode and cannot be altered by the observer.
-In FASTR1 mode it is currently advised to use a minimum of 5 groups (Ngroups = 5) per integration to optimize the slope-fitting algorithm.
+Recommendations are provided in MIRI Cross-Mode Recommended Strategies for the minimum number of FASTR1 groups per integration to optimize the slope-fitting algorithm.
+If data volume issues arise or the desired SNR from the ETC results in more than 180 groups in FASTR1 mode, it is recommended that the user switch to the SLOWR1 or FASTGRPAVG8 mode instead.
 The user can alter the number of groups (Ngroups) and integrations (Nint).
 All groups will be stored and downloaded.

-Compared to the MIRI traditional FAST mode (see Ressler et al. 2015), FASTR1 introduces an additional reset between integrations, thus improving the absolute flux calibration and making it possible to achieve flux accuracy requirements.
+Compared to the MIRI traditional FAST mode (see Ressler et al. 2015), FASTR1 introduces an additional reset between integrations, reducing the severity of reset effects in the MIRI detectors and thus improving the flux calibration accuracy (see Morrison et al. 2023).

 Pixel perspective